Support this project with the youtube button.

 This is the line I just attempted to add to the definition of fruitarianism on the Wikipedia page:

 "Fruitarianism can also be viewed as a set of ethical values, including respecting lives of plants, and their implementation in lifestyle."
+But I could not find eligible resources to cite.

 Wiki is the most popular resource online, and the article dedicated to fruitarianism requires some explanation for most people who are new to the term.
 In this article, I will also give my personal perspective of a practicing skeptic fruitarian.